London Forum (far-right group)

 The London Forum is a loose organisation of far-right individuals based in London but with regional headquarters across the United Kingdom.
 Emerging in 2011 out of a split within the British far-right, meetings were regularly held by the organisation.
 These have been met with significant protests by anti-fascist activists and have been infiltrated by journalists, most notably a 2015 investigation of the group by The Mail on Sunday with the help of Searchlight, an anti-fascist magazine that focuses on the British far-right.

-The group has brought together neo-Nazis, Holocaust deniers, anti-Semites, former British National Party and National Front activists and the founder of a proscribed terrorist organisation, National Action.
+The group has brought together neo-Nazis, Holocaust deniers, antisemites, former British National Party and National Front activists and the founder of a proscribed terrorist organisation, National Action.
 Anti-fascist groups such as Hope not Hate have included the group in their research on British far-right politics.
 The group was described as white supremacist by Jonathan Arkush, the vice-president of the Board of Deputies of British Jews, in 2015.
 The London group has not met regularly since 2017, but regional branches of the organisation were still meeting as of 2018.

 History and ideology

 Oswald Mosley, the British fascist leader, has been praised by a figurehead of the group.

-The London Forum emerged in 2011 as a split from the New Right (UK), a series of far-right meetings in London that took place in the first decade of the 2000s.
+The London Forum emerged in 2011 as a split from the New Right, a series of far-right meetings in London that took place in the first decade of the 2000s.
 It describes itself as "the home of the UK alt-right".
 Searchlight, a magazine that focuses on the British far-right, says the group bridges "the fascist and Tory right".
 In 2015, the vice-president of the Board of Deputies of British Jews, Jonathan Arkush, described the group as white supremacist.

 Stead Steadman – described as the organiser of the London Forum by Hope not Hate – told The Independent that while the group is not "credally defined", it opposes "globalism, cultural and non-cultural Marxism" and supports "white ethnicity and its civilisation, liberty of expression, and religious tradition".
 The group has told BBC News: "The London Forum comprises a range of people who care about their country and its demographic future and who wish to register their disagreement with the nigh ubiquitous enforced agenda of multiracialism and multiculturalism that threatens to destroy our identity irreversibly."
 Hope not Hate says the group's "ideological fluidity" allows the hosting of "speakers from across the British and international far-right.
 Because of this, it has links to almost every active far-right organisation in the UK, as well as many across Europe and North America".
 The group's events have brought together neo-Nazis, Holocaust deniers, alt-right students, anti-Semitic conspiracy theorists and former British National Party activists.
 The group says "Zionism, the role of Israel in international affairs and the influence of the Jewish Diaspora upon culture and politics" are "legitimate subjects for discussion".